qoncrete/qoncrete.com/resources.md/importing-data/index.md

 # Importing / Streaming Data into Qoncrete

-In this section you can learn how to stream or bulk import your data into Qoncrete.
-Here you can find official SDKs and database connectors, and of course API documentation.
-If there's an SDK or connector missing, please contact us at support@qoncrete.com and we will try to come up with a solution for you.
+This section covers how to stream and/or bulk import data into Qoncrete; it contains official SDK and database connector information, as well as API documentation.
+If there's a custom SDK or connector you'd like but isn't available, please contact us at [support@qoncrete.com](mailto:support@qoncrete.com?Subject=Qoncrete%20SDK%20Request) and we will work to develop a solution for you.